fabiolnh/kubernetes/README.md

 - Pod: A Kubernetes Object that can have one or more containers
 - ReplicaSet: it defines the number of a pod and recreates it when it is down
 - Deployment: RepicaSet does not change versions of pods during applyment (you have to stop and start again), that's why we use Deployment
+- Namespace: Contexts.
+A way to organize the things in kubernetes (ex: each namespace for each squad)
 - Service: First Gateway for the Application.
 Acts like a Load Balancer.
 It generates a network for the pods to communicate between them, too.
-- Namespace: Contexts.
-A way to organize the things in kubernetes (ex: each namespace for each squad)
 - Ingress: The unique entry to the application.
 In Ingress, we can configure some routes to select which service is to redirect the entry, based on the path, like a reserve proxy.
+- The "Service" object is used to expose internal services of the cluster, while the "Ingress" object is used to expose services to the world
 - ServiceAccount: A way to secure what the pod may access.
 If someone breaks into the pod, if the pod is using the default ServiceAccount of the Kubernetes, it will get access to everything in kubernetes.
 The best way is to create a different ServiceAccount to limit what it can do.
 Another way to use the ServiceAccount is to link a role to access some service in the cloud
 - HPA: Horizontal Pod Autoscaling
 - Rolling Update: A way to update pods with zero-downtime